Georgia profile - Timeline

 1879 - History's best-known Georgian, future Soviet leader Iosif Dzhugashvili (Joseph Stalin), is born in the town of Gori.

-1918 - Independent Georgian state declared.
+1918 - Independent Georgian state declared in wake of Russian Revolution.

 1956 March - Protests against Soviet leader Nikita Krushchev's de-Stalinisation policy turn violent and prompt calls for secession from the USSR; they are brutally crushed by Soviet forces.